linkerd/website/linkerd.io/content/dashboard/december-linkerd-online-community-meeting.md

 maintainers will discuss Linkerd roadmap, releases, and anything else on the agenda.

-We'll also be announcing the December Linkerd hero.
+We'll also be announcing the December Linkerd Hero.
 This is a way to recognize community members who help out on Slack or answer questions on Stackoverflow, share successes and failures with their peers, or contribute to the codebase and improve the Linkerd service mesh --- without our heroes, Linkerd wouldn't be